progala/drone-playground/README.md

 - Drone server:
     - 80:8180
-    - 444:8143
+    - 443:8143

 - Drone runner:
     - 3000:8300

-To start the deployment, configure GitLab and update the ENV files by following the instructions below.
+To start the deployment, configure GitLab and update the ENV files by following the instructions in the next section.
 Once you're done run the below command:

 `docker-compose up -d`